open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 - The user can address issues where schema version `1.26.0` and `1.25.0` may have different attributes for the same entity.
-- We have default rules and merging that requires the least amount of configuration or customization for users to acheive their desired attributes in resource.
+- We have default rules and merging that requires the least amount of configuration or customization for users to achieve their desired attributes in resource.

 ## Collection of Resource detectors and attributes used